robot-education/robot-handbook/source/design/sketch-constraints/sketch-constraints.md

 ## Coincident Constraint
 * Two points - the points touch each other.
-* A point and a straight edge - the point is in-line with the edge.
+* A point and an edge - the point is in-line with the edge.
 Note the point does not have to touch the edge.
 * Two straight edges - the edges are in-line with each other.

 ## Vertical Constraint